 Rick and Morty season 4 trailers

-We finally have a full trailer for Rick and Morty season 4 has finally arrived, and it looks like we're in for a treat.
+There's a full trailer for Rick and Morty season 4, and it looks like we're in for a treat.
 It gives us a sneak peek of the new episodes, revealing a dramatic fight between Beth and Summer, Morty's battle with a mysterious disease, and the long-awaited return of Mr. Poopybutthole.

 The first clip from season 4 appeared on the Adult Swim YouTube channel on July 19, and reveals that one episode will star an alien called Gloopie (voiced by Taika Waititi), who helps Jerry to launch an app.